How to Use LinkedIn for B2B Social Selling

 The benefits of sharing useful, timely, and informative content on LinkedIn allows you to be seen more often on your connections’ news feeds.
 It’s a great way to stay top of mind without having to worry about pestering them with constant phone calls or emails.

-If the connections in your network engage with the items you share it can more authentically spark a conversation that could lead to a sale.
-Also, make sure to reciprocate.
-If they’re sharing content, consider interacting with it by commenting, sharing or “liking” it.
-This shows you are interested in them and provides natural start for further discussion.
+On the flip side, make sure you reciprocate.
+If your connections are sharing content, consider interacting with it by commenting, sharing or “liking” it.
+This shows you are interested in them and provides a natural start for further discussion.

 Try to test when the best time to share content is - it can vary widely based on your network.
 Perhaps they are much more active on LinkedIn during the weekend so that’s when you should aim to post something new or maybe the peak time for interactions is on a Tuesday afternoon.
 By varying when you share items, you’ll be able to develop a feel for what works best.